 "Once digestive vigor has been reduced and copper buildup has affected liver function, foods high in copper, or those that interfere with zinc, can be troublesome.
 Gittleman states that vegans, who often combine plant protein sources to increase protein intake, can be especially susceptible to copper toxicity."

 Zinc is required to keep copper in check; without enough zinc copper will accumulate.
 The best zinc sources in terms of absorption are found in meats.
 Without this zinc, excess copper builds up in tissues which then interferes particularly with the liver and digestion, among other systems as well.
-A vicious cycle is then created, because as liver / bile function and digestive processes decline, meat protein becomes less tolerable, solidifying the belief that one feels better eating plant foods.
+A vicious cycle is then created, because as liver / bile function and digestive processes decline, meat protein becomes less tolerable, and eating plant foods simply feels better.

 Zinc is also very important for metallothionein (MT) synthesis.
 One of MTs vital roles is to bind to copper for enhancement of utilization or for removal and excretion.
 Without adequately absorbed dietary zinc, MT synthesis is impaired, further allowing copper (along with other toxins and metals) to build up.

 Phytates, common in plant foods, further compound the problem by interfering with zinc absorption.
 The copper zinc ratio in plant foods is already high to begin with, and the phytates (and oxalates) just make it worse.
-Without adequate zinc, the individual lacks the ability to retain potassium.
-Adequate potassium is necessary for hydrochloric acid secretion in the stomach - a deficiency of which will develop a distaste for animal protein.
+Without adequate 'high-absorption' zinc, the individual lacks the ability to retain potassium.
+Remember, it's not about how many milligrams of zinc or potassium one eats, but how much is absorbed.
+Adequate potassium is necessary for hydrochloric acid secretion in the stomach - a deficiency of which can then lead to developing a distaste for animal protein (not to mention the inherent slowing of metabolism which further makes higher fat foods (ie: meat) more difficult to digest.
 No matter how much potassium the individual eats through vegetables and fruit, it is not being retained.
 This lack of available potassium is a common cause behind many vegetarian complaints including apathy, underweight, digestive issues, and depression.
 The answer is not to simply eat more potassium, but rather help the body make it usable by strengthening the adrenals and metabolism.
-Otherwise, the vegetarian will continue to crave stimulants such as chocolate (high in sugar, copper, and oxalic acid) or running/jogging which temporarily whips up the adrenal glands making the person feel temporarily 'more alive'...all the while depleting their energy reserves further and allowing copper to rise.
-These are just some of the dangers of veganism (and to a slightly lesser extent vegetarianism) that are often over-looked but should at least be understood.
+Otherwise, the vegetarian will continue to crave stimulants such as chocolate (high in sugar, copper, and oxalic acid) or running/jogging which temporarily whips up the adrenal glands making the person feel temporarily 'more alive'...all the while depleting energy reserves further and allowing copper to rise.

 "Disruption of the copper-zinc ratio is an overlooked contributor to intractable fatigue that follows excessive reliance on a plant-based diet.
 The result is toxic accumulation of copper in tissues and critical depletion of zinc through excretion.
 This condition usually goes unrecognized because copper levels in the blood can remain normal.
 Also, most doctors are unprepared to meet with extreme zinc deficiency and its baffling effects on many systems of the body.
 Hair mineral analysis, competently used, is the tool which can unravel the complexities of this growing problem.
 In particular, it is becoming clear that plant-based diets, and lighter diets generally, cause serious nutrient imbalances and long-term damage to digestion and cellular metabolism that are not easily corrected."